leileigoose/math309_final_project/ReadMe.md

 probability.

 # Question 3
-The The program employs the centered difference method to approximate f'(x) and the trapezoidal rule to approximate the integral.
+The program employs the centered difference method to approximate f'(x) and the trapezoidal rule to approximate the integral.
 The user is required to input the function f(x), the interval [a,b], and the number of sub-divisions(n).

 To run, Input the function f(x), interval [a,b], and the number of sub-divisions (n).
 Run the program to obtain the arc length.